SiposLevente/szenzorhalozat-feleves/Temperature-Sensor-NodeMCU/README.md

 When setting the characteristic's value the device changes the mode of processing the collected data.
 Changing mode doesn't affect the collected data.

+To send data to a specific device the data needs to be sent with the structure mentioned in the [Temperature](#Temperature) segment.
+E.g: `df694488;average`.
+This sets the device with the id of `df694488` to the calculation mode of `average`

 ### Measurement per minute
 For setting the measurement per minute value, the device uses the UUID of `b17516f7-0b89-4ade-9a84-0b849b3b593d`

 Valid measurement per minute range is 1 ≤ x ≤ 120000

 When setting the value of measurements per minute the buffer resets.

+To send data to a specific device the data needs to be sent with the structure mentioned in the [Temperature](#Temperature) segment.
+E.g: `df694488;30`.
+This sets the measurement per minute of device with the id of `df694488` to `30`